DIVINE POOJA ROOMS INTERIOR DESIGNING IDEAS

 One very important aspect of the pooja space is that it needs to be absolutely clean so as to bring positive energy in the house.
 They say, “Cleanliness is Godliness”.
 Let’s keep the place neat and tidy.
 A small glass partition in the area to enclose the idols and make a small space in the room is a very nice idea.
 Placing different levels to keep the idols beautiful enhances the décor effectively

-Get these beautiful pooja room design ideas for your home.
+Get these beautiful POOJA ROOMS INTERIOR DESIGNING IDEAS for your home.
 If you have a big house, you can easily dedicated a corner.
 But, if you live in a small apartment where space is a luxury, then go for small mandaps or shelves that can easily be mounted on walls.

 Even before deciding on the colour of the walls, Indian homeowners decide where they are going to place their deities in their new house so that they can feel blessed and peaceful.

-But, if our bedrooms and bathrooms deserve a grand interior makeover, so should the pooja rooms.
+But, if our bedrooms and bathrooms deserve a grand interior makeover, so why not the pooja rooms.
 After all, this is the place we turn to during tough times, and it is the epicentre of positivity in our homes.

 Whether you have a whole room or just a corner to spare, it’s easy to transform it into your very own sacred, and divine pooja room.

-Here are some divine pooja room ideas for your new home:
+Here are some divine pooja room interior design ideas for your new home:

 1.Dedicate the entrance wall